medusajs/medusa/docs/content/modules/multiwarehouse/stock-location-module.md

 ### Entities Relation Overview

-The Medusa backend contains the following attributes that are used to associate entities with a stock location:
+The following entities in the Medusa backend each have an attribute that is used to associate them with a stock location:

 - `Fulfillment`: The `location_id` attribute within the `Fulfillment` entity is used to indicate from which stock location an order item is fulfilled.
 - `Return`: The `location_id` attribute within the `Return` entity is used to indicate to which stock location an order item is returned.